Updated Tuesday, January 19, 2021

-United Way of the Mohawk Valley administers the Emergency Food and Shelter Program for the Oneida and Herkimer Counties.
+United Way of the Mohawk Valley administers the Emergency Food and Shelter Program for Oneida and Herkimer Counties.
 Funding through this program becomes available in phased time periods as announced by United Way Worldwide.
 United Way of the Mohawk Valley will email interested organizations when the next phase of funding is announced.

 If you are interested in receiving notifications please contact Kristen Synakowski at KristenS@unitedwayvgu.org.